happiguru/Micro-Reddit/README.md

 #  🧐 Micro-Reddit

-This is the first collaborative project from the Ruby on Rails module from the Microverse program it consists on thinking in how to implement models and migrations for a database (no frontend needed), so we don't implement the controllers only the models from the MVC pattern.
+This is the second collaborative project from the Ruby on Rails module from the Microverse program it consists on thinking in how to implement models and migrations for a database (no frontend needed), so we don't implement the controllers only the models from the MVC pattern.
+To build the models we used migrations, associations and validation.

 ## 🔧 Built With
 - Ruby. v2.6.6